wfkhrrzi/UiTM-ORM-Dashboard/README.md

     <img src="README\Screenshot 2023-02-21 181030.png" width="550">

-8. In the local project directory, navigate to the `env/.env`
+8. In the local project directory, navigate to (env\.env)

 9. Paste the copied URL in `BERTOPIC_HOST` entry